Zoorjz/FakeImagesGenerator_obj_recognition/README.md

 # For what?
 If you need a large dataset of images of a certain object but there are no already marked-up images in open access, you can create your own dataset using this generator.

-Just make a video with the objekt on the greenscreen and remove green background from each frame (in any video editor).
+Just make a video with the objects on the greenscreen and remove green background from each frame (in any video editor).
 Then ise this tool do make iamges and annotations files.

 ![GitHub Logo](img/img1.jpg)